ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/pacbio.md

 *Matt Settles, PhD, University of California, Davis*

+The ASM Recording that accompanies this section can be found [here](https://video.ucdavis.edu/media/ASM_Settles_Part1/1_ax504uio)

 ## Introduction to PacBio Sequencing

 Pacific Biosciences (PacBio) was founded in 2004 with its underlying technology: Single Molecule, Real-Time (SMRT) Sequencing.
 Its first commercial sequencer (the RS) was released in 2010.
 Since that time there have been 4 sequencer updates: RS II, Sequel, Sequel 2, Sequel 2e.

 <img src="pacbio_figures/sequencers.png" alt="samples" width="60%"/>